 One of my early jobs was as a gas station attendant on 7th Street, just north of Central Avenue, near downtown KCK.
 Right across the street from the station was a Go Chicken Go restaurant.
-This was not a very glamorous job, as it was in the period where they were just beginning to move the operations to being pay before you pump.
+This wasn’t a very glamorous job, as it was in the period where they were just beginning to move the operations to pay-before-you-pump.
 I spent the bulk of my time sitting in a booth, behind a glass front, taking money and turning on the pumps.
+The steady stream of customers required me to keep a watchful gaze out front.
+This meant that most of the time I was also watching people file in and out with their chicken dinners.

 Fond Memories of Go Chicken Go